-If you think you don’t owe the debt, then you can send a letter to the collector stating that you don’t owe all or any of the money they are requesting.
-You can also ask for validation of the debt.
+If you think you don’t owe the debt, then you can send a letter to the collector stating that you don’t owe any of the money they’re requesting.
 If you do so within 30 days of getting the validation notice, then the debt collector must send you written verification of the debt before they can begin the collection process again.

-Just because your debt is in collections, does not mean you aren’t protected against certain actions a debt collector may take against you.
-The Fair Debt Collection Practices Act (FDCPA) protects you from harassment from collection agencies.
+Just because your debt is in collections, it doesn’t mean you aren’t protected against certain actions a debt collector may take against you.
+The Fair Debt Collection Practices Act (FDCPA) protects you from harassment by collection agencies.

 Some of these rules include: